 How can you help?

-We are seeking funding to help this campaign build upon the success we had in our first year of 2018.
+We are seeking funding to help this campaign build upon the success we had in our first year of 2018 and as we look forward to the future as a program of the new nonprofit, Title Track.
 Through a continued emphasis on storytelling and music, we look forward to growing this social movement as we work with partners and citizens across the state to protect our waters.
 With a deepening commitment to equity, justice, and youth, we look forward to doing the work of ensuring clean water for all for generations to come.

 Those of us lucky enough to call the Great Lakes our home know that fresh, clean, safe water is our shared identity.
 Our shared legacy.
 Our shared responsibility.
 We’ve found ourselves in the midst of a crisis that will not fix itself.
 Let’s make some magic happen and change the game together!
 We hope you’ll join us and we welcome your feedback and questions as we move forward.